 Discover has enjoyed continued success in the cash back category thanks to its ample rewards rates and one-of-a-kind intro bonus.
 A lesser-known opponent with an interesting player profile, the U.S. Bank Cash+ Visa Signature earned its way into the tournament on the strength of its innovative rewards structure.

 Right from the opening tip-off, it’s clear that these cards have a similar playing style.
-Discover it® Cash Back offers 5% cash back on up to $1,500 in purchases per quarter in rotating bonus categories upon enrollment.
+Discover it® Cash Back offers 5% cash back on up to $1,500 in purchases per quarter in rotating bonus categories upon enrollment, then 1%.
 The U.S. Bank card offers 5% cash back on up to $2,000 in purchases per quarter on the combined two categories of your choice; you’ll also earn 2% cash back in one everyday category of your choosing like gas stations or grocery stores.

 As halftime nears, the U.S. Bank card pulls away from the Discover it, in part because of the 2% bonus category and in part because of the $150 intro bonus earned after spending $500 on purchases in the first 90 days.